imlixinyang/FlashWorld/README.md

 ## 🔥 News:

-The code will be released soon.
+The code and demo will be released soon.
 Please stay tuned!

 - [2025.10.15] Paper released.